 B-13.4.2 Then slowly open the pressure gauge valve of the standard cylinder and maintain the pressure at 3 kg than turn the three-way valve in direction of sample injection position.

-B-13.4.3 Flush the standard mixture for 30 seconds to expel air from the sample loop and lines and then fill the loop cautiously with the gas to be examined.
+B-13.4.3 Flush the standard mixture for 30 s to expel air from the sample loop and lines and then fill the loop cautiously with the gas to be examined.
 Close the two-way valve and press the start button of GC manually.

 B-13.5 Procedure for sample injection with gas sampling 6 port valve: